 When groups come back to Sin City, there are some changes and new attractions to look forward to.

-Virgin Hotels Las Vegas, part of Curio Collection by Hilton, a new meetings hotel, will be opened.
+Virgin Hotels Las Vegas, part of Curio Collection by Hilton, a new meetings hotel, will open March 25.
 The integrated resort will intermix a passion for food and beverage with music and culture and features three hotel towers totaling over 1,500 Chambers and suites; the 60,000 sq. ft.
 Mohegan Sun Casino, operated by Mohegan Gaming & Entertainment; a five-acre desert pool oasis including a multi-functional event lawn; live music and entertainment theater with 4,500 capacity; a signature showroom accommodating 650 guests; an exclusive portfolio of twelve food and beverage venues including Todd English’s Olives, Kris Yenbamroong’s Night + Market, the legendary Nobu, Michael and David Morton’s MB Steak, Kassi Beach Club from restauranteur Nick Mathers, Casa Calavera by global hospitality company Hakkasan Group, the sports entertainment, daylife and nightlife venue Money, Baby! from Clive Collective, famous Afters Ice Cream, Pizza Forte by the Ferraro Family and signature Virgin Hotels restaurants and bars including The Kitchen at Commons Club, The Bar at Commons Club, The Shag Room at Commons Club and Funny Library Coffee Shop.

 Re-conceptualized and revitalized, Virgin Hotels Las Vegas offers 130,000 square feet of remodeled meeting, event and convention spaces.
 The property’s pool and entertainment complex combines a resort pool, dayclub, and The Promenade and Event Lawn for gatherings.